 This subsection presents the proposed four-layer IIoT security architecture, as illustrated in Figure 2.
-We propose a four-layer IIoT security architecture to solve the shortcomings in current IIoT architectures [15][22][23][24][25][26][27][28][29][30][31][32][33] [34][35][36][37][38][39][40][41], which are generic and difficult to address in industrial settings.
+We propose a four-layer IIoT security architecture to solve the shortcomings in current IIoT architectures [15][22][23][24][25][26][27][28][29][30][31][32][32] [34][35][36][37][38][39][40][41], which are generic and difficult to address in industrial settings.
 For example, three-layer IoT architecture fails to satisfy the need for data curation, processing, and storage in IIoT.
 Subsequently, we classify recent industry IoT technologies and standards into the proposed IoT security architecture for conducting end-to-end security analysis.
 The security analysis on the device layer focuses on the physical and virtual "things" identification schemes used to connect to IIoT networks.
 These schemes include EPC, ucode, MAC and IP addresses.
 On the other hand, security analysis on transport and network layers focuses on IIoT communication technologies and standards, including capillary, backhaul, and backbone networks.
 The processing layer addresses the end-to-end data protection issues of IIoT data processing platform.
-Lastly, the application layer addresses protocol (SOAP), representational state transfer hypertext transfer protocol challenges, such as simple object access protocol (SOAP).
+Lastly, the application layer addresses the application threats, host-to-host, and client-server application protocol challenges, such as simple object access protocol (SOAP), representational state transfer hypertext transfer protocol (REST HTTP) and data distribution service for real-time systems (DDS).